connect-our-kids/mobile-app/README.md

 1. Factoring out inline styles into the `<component>.style` files.
 2. Factoring out shared and common styles into a "theme" for the app.

+Please document your system for organizing styles.

+#### State Management

+At the time of writing, the implementation of the store is overly complex and difficult to follow.
+Again...
+If you have the time and patience, please consider refactoring the store.

+Please document your system for organizing the store.

 ### Configuration

 -   [Babel](https://babeljs.io/docs/en/configuration)